-Pre-determined Change Management Protocols (PCMP) allow regulators to review a list of proposed changes, a change protocol (how the change will be implemented) and related acceptance criteria during the initial premarket review, essentially pre-approving the change as long as the protocol and criteria are followed.
-PCMP serves as an "agreement" between a manufacturer and regulator that, if the manufacturer follows the protocol for changes within its scope and meets the agreed upon criteria, the manufacturer can implement the modification without further regulatory review.
-(US Draft Guidance for Industry and Food and Drug Administration Staff - Marketing Submission Recommendations for a Predetermined Change Control Plan for Artificial Intelligence/Machine Learning (AI/ML)-Enabled Device Software Functions - April 2023)
+Predetermined Change Control Plan (PCCP) allows regulators to review a list of proposed changes, a change protocol (how the change will be implemented) and related acceptance criteria during the initial premarket review, essentially pre-approving the change as long as the protocol and criteria are followed.
+PCCP serves as an "agreement" between a manufacturer and regulator that, if the manufacturer follows the protocol for changes within its scope and meets the agreed upon criteria, the manufacturer can implement the modification without further regulatory review.

-8.5 (Pre)certification Program for Innovative Medical Device Manufacturer
+449 8.5 (Pre)certification Program for Innovative Medical Device Manufacturer

-Innovative Medical Devices refer to medical devices that meet an unmet clinical need or meet a need in a way that is superior to existing methods in terms of safety and effectiveness.
-Innovative Medical Devices can be designated by regulatory authorities to encourage and assist their development in a number of ways (for example, as a breakthrough device).
-Additionally, manufacturers that can demonstrate excellence in consistently developing devices to a highstandard of safety may also be recognised and given further flexibility, this process has been precertification in a US FDA pilot programme.
+450 Innovative Medical Devices refer to medical devices that meet an unmet clinical need or meet 451 a need in a way that is superior to existing methods in terms of safety and effectiveness.
+Innovative

+452 Medical Devices can be designated by RAs to encourage and assist their development in a number

+453 of ways.
+Additionally, manufacturers that can demonstrate excellence in consistently developing

+454 devices to a high-standard of safety may also be recognised and given further flexibility.

-507 9.0 APPENDIX 1 - Flowcharts
+455 9.0 APPENDIX 1 - Flowcharts

-509Main Flowchart: General Changes made to Medical Devices and In Vitro Diagnostic (IVD)510Medical Devices
+456 Main Flowchart: General Changes made to Medical Devices and In Vitro Diagnostic (IVD) 457 Medical Devices